lupyuen/lupyuen.github.io/src/lvgl4.md

 And we import the C Namespace from __lvgl.zig__.

-So both Zig Source Files can call LVGL Functions.
+Thus both Zig Source Files can call LVGL Functions.

 _Why not import the LVGL Functions in feature-phone.zig?_